abhinavgupta-maker/Robot-Dog/README.md

 <img width="2048" height="1536" alt="9555a96b-198f-45f8-9cd0-74a5c20d4f81" src="https://github.com/user-attachments/assets/e3694349-0cb8-4fee-b2d7-df2b5cedcf01" />

-This is the 3d model and many people mught think its ugly which even i do but its my first robot dog so i like it that i have done something atleast later on i will upgrade it for sure if i have time to do it.
+This is the 3d model and many people might think its ugly which even i do but its my first robot dog so i like it that i have done something atleast later on i will upgrade it for sure if i have time to do it.

 <img width="863" height="537" alt="Screenshot 2026-05-14 220738" src="https://github.com/user-attachments/assets/e3179e3f-6a56-4f8f-94fd-e9d966dc5e29" />

-This is the schematic for my robot  dog but i didnt add the esp32 cam as it would be a lone component just for camera feed and wasnt able to TFT display as i want able to find the desired one.
+This is the schematic for my robot  dog but i didn't add the esp32 cam as it would be a lone component just for camera feed and wasnt able to TFT display as i want able to find the desired one.

-This is the 3d model and many people mught think its ugly which even i do but its my first robot dog so i like it that i have done something atleast later on i will upgrade it for sure if i have time to do it.
+This is the 3d model and many people might think its ugly which even i do but its my first robot dog so i like it that i have done something atleast later on i will upgrade it for sure if i have time to do it.

 # Final Build